maythanhsuaung0-0/socialSpace_server/idea.md

 this server will include
 - post
 - comments
-- likes
+- replies
 - user

-User - post (one to many)
+(one to many relationships)
-each user can have multiple post, each post will belong to one user
+each user can have multiple post, each post will belong to one user posts can have multiple comments, each comment will belong to one post comments can have multiple replies, each reply will belong to one comment

-user - like - post (many to many) each user can have many like posts, each post can have many liked users

-user - comment (one to many)
-each user can comment many posts, each comment belongs to one user

-Post - comment (one to many)
-each post can have multiple comments, each comment belongs to one post